CSALabsAutomation/azure-purview-labs/steps/04_registering-and-scanning-adls-gen2-account/documentation.md

 # Registering & Scanning ADLS Gen2 Account

 ## Introduction
-To populate Microsoft Purview with assets for data discovery and understanding, you must register sources that exist across our data estate so that we can leverage the out of the box scanning capabilities.
-Scanning enables Microsoft Purview to extract technical metadata such as the fully qualified name, schema, data types, and apply classifications by parsing a sample of the underlying data.
+As Scanning enables Microsoft Purview to extract technical metadata.
+In the previous module, we have seen about scannning a SQL Database.

 In this module, you'll walk through how to register and scan ADLS Gen2 account.
 You'll register a ADLS Gen2 account and configure scanning.
-By the end of this module you'll have technical metadata, such as schema information, stored in Purview.
-You can use this to start linking to business terms, allowing your team members to easier find data.

 ## Prerequisites